kumbulanit/t-sql/tech company/untitled/module 2/Lesson3_Understanding_Predicate_Logic.md

 -- Equivalent to:
 SELECT * FROM Employees
-WHERE Department = 'IT' OR Department = 'Finance' OR Department = 'Marketing';
+WHERE d.DepartmentName = 'Engineering' OR Department = 'Finance' OR Department = 'Marketing';

 -- With subquery
-SELECT * FROM Products
+SELECT CustomerID, CompanyName FROM Customers
 WHERE CategoryID IN (
     SELECT CategoryID FROM Categories
     WHERE CategoryName LIKE '%Food%'